 What we really love about GUL policies, though, is that they do not carry the market risk of non-guaranteed universal life insurance.

-Smaller death benefits between $50,000 and $100,000 are considered “final expense” policies and are generally available without a medical exam.
+Smaller death benefits between $50,000 and $100,000 are considered “final expense” or "burial insurance" policies and are generally available without a medical exam.

 There are 2 key things to pay attention to when shopping for a Final Expense policy.

 - Is the cost (“premium”) fixed, or does it increase as you age?